Witchblade: Alex Underwood

 A journalist who bonds with the Witchblade.

 The Darkness

 Jackie Estacado is a former mob hitman and later becomes the host for the Darkness.
 The Darkness is one of the parents of the Witchblade and one of the primordial forces of the Witchblade universe.
 He is a supporting character in the Witchblade series and is the main character in his own spin-off series.

 The Angelus

 The Angelus is the light counterpart of the Darkness and one of the parents of the Witchblade.
 The Angelus possesses many female hosts and is the arch-enemy of the Darkness.
 The Angelus was the primary antagonist of the Darkness series and the third primary antagonist of the Witchblade series.

 Magdalena

 Magdalena is a supporting character in the spin-off series Darkness and later in Witchblade.

 Katarina Godliffe

 A former witchblade wielder from Medieval Times.

 Michael Yee

-Sara'former co worker from the police.
+Sara's former co-worker from the police.